ironirc/Spec2-Web-UI/README.md

 # Spec-PharoJS
 An attempt to use PharoJS as backend for Spec.
-Everything is still in a very experimental state.
+Everything is still in a very experimental state with lots of dead code, ...
 More or less working: TextInput, NumericInput, Button, Table, BoxLayout.

 ```Smalltalk